senswain/Terraform/README.md

 # Terraform
-Repository containing all of my Terraform learnings
+This repository contains all of my Terraform learnings

 Below is a description of of the Azure resources I have created in the other files in this repository.
 Primarily the sequential creation of resources in "main.tf".